• Skip to primary navigation

 • ¼ C Kimchi Juice or to taste

-• 1 Boneless Pork Chop diced finely
+• 1 BBQ Pork Chop cooked and diced finely

 • 1-2 tablespoon Soy Sauce or Tamari

-• ½ - 1 tablespoon Toasted Sesame Oil
+• 1-2 tablespoon Toasted Sesame Oil Tahini is an acceptable substitute

 Optional Toppings